amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 ```

 > [!NOTE]
 > By default, Dapr actors aren't reentrant.
 This means that a Dapr actor cannot be called more than once in the same chain.
 For example, the call chain `Actor A -> Actor B -> Actor A` is not allowed.
 At the time of writing, there's a preview feature available to support reentrancy.
 However, there is no SDK support yet.
-For more details, see the [official documentation](https://docs.dapr.io/developing-applications/building-blocks/actors/actor-reentrancy/).
+For more information, see the [official documentation](https://docs.dapr.io/developing-applications/building-blocks/actors/actor-reentrancy/).

 ### Call non-.NET actors

-So far, the examples used strongly-typed actor proxies based on .NET interfaces to illustrate actor invocations.
-This works great when both the actor host and client are .NET applications.
-However, if the actor host is not a .NET application, you don't have an actor interface to create a strongly-typed proxy.
-In these cases, you can use a weakly-typed proxy.
+So far, the examples used strongly typed actor proxies based on .NET interfaces to illustrate actor invocations.
+They work great when both the actor host and client are .NET applications.
+However, if the actor host isn't a .NET application, you don't have an actor interface to create a strongly typed proxy.
+In these cases, you can use a weakly typed proxy.

-You create weakly-typed proxies in a similar way to strongly-typed proxies.
+You create weakly typed proxies in a similar way to strongly typed proxies.
 Instead of relying on a .NET interface, you need to pass in the actor method name as a string.

 ```csharp
 [HttpPut("{scoreId}")]